annieqton/seattle-301d16/class-13-production-deployment/README.md

 ####Overview

-*The focus of this class is on students understanding the concept of production deployments in conjunction with development and production environments.
-Through the use of Heroku, you will guide students through the deployment process, configuration of environment variables, and general issues that can arise during the deployment phase of a project.
+*The focus of this class is on understanding the concept of production deployments in conjunction with development and production environments.
+Through the use of Heroku, students will learn about the deployment process, configuration of environment variables, and general issues that can arise during the deployment phase of a project.
 Students should also understand development, production, and feature branches and how they are used in collaborative development.*

 - Announcements
 	- Project Week is coming!